nixworks/public/news/2007/05/29/README.md

 ##### Zheng Xiaoyu
 ### [ Zheng Xiaoyu, former head of the China's State Food and Drug Administration, is sentenced to death for taking bribes to approve untested medicines as Chinese authorities introduce a recall system for unsafe food products. ](/news/2007/05/29/zheng-xiaoyu-former-head-of-the-china-s-state-food-and-drug-administration-is-sentenced-to-death-for-taking-bribes-to-approve-untested-me.md)
-_Context: State Food and Drug Administration, Zheng Xiaoyu, bribe, capital punishment, recall_
+_Context: State Food and Drug Administration, Zheng Xiaoyu, bribe, death, recall_

 ##### Bashar al-Assad
 ### [ Bashar al-Assad is re-elected as President of Syria in an election in which he was the only candidate. ](/news/2007/05/29/bashar-al-assad-is-re-elected-as-president-of-syria-in-an-election-in-which-he-was-the-only-candidate.md)